Whatsapp Icon

 Glutamine, an amino acid found abundantly in the body and diet, plays a pivotal role in supporting the immune system.
 This is particularly crucial for patients with cancer, who often experience weakened immune functionality due to the disease itself or as a result of aggressive treatments such as chemotherapy and radiation.

-The immune system is our body's first line of defense against illness and infection.
+The immune system is our body's first line of defence against illness and infection.
 It's made up of various cells and proteins that work tirelessly to protect us from harmful pathogens.
 Glutamine acts as a fuel source for immune cells, including lymphocytes and macrophages, enabling them to perform their protective duties more efficiently.

 For cancer patients, maintaining adequate glutamine levels can be a challenge.
 The stress from the illness and its treatments can deplete glutamine stores, leaving the immune system weakened and more susceptible to infections.
 Furthermore, a compromised immune system means a decreased ability to fight off cancer cells effectively.